Easy to make and good for you too, these Vegan Gingerbread Cookies are just in time for Christmas.

 - pinch sea salt

-Add the vegan butter and coconut sugar to bowl and mix thoroughly.
+- Add the vegan butter and maple sugar to bowl and mix thoroughly.
 The consistency should be a bit crumbly.

 - Calories are per one cookie.